scottohalloran/IrishGrammar/IrishVerbConjugator/IrishVerbs.md

 The negative is formed by placing ná before the positive form of the verb.
 Ná prefixes h to initial vowels:

 Simple Past Tense
-The initial consonat of the root form is lenited.
+The initial consonant of the root form is lenited.
 A d' is prefixed to verbs starting with a vowel or f.
 The autonomous form adds a -adh to a broad root and -eadh to a slender root.